 City of Hamilton Encampment Protocol

 The number and email are monitored Monday to Friday during regular business hours (8:30 am to 4:30 pm).
-All concerns shared will be actioned as appropriate within a 72-hour response time.
+A file will be entered for investigation as appropriate.

 Report immediate threats to the safety and well-being of any community member, including loss of consciousness, frostbite, heat stroke, substance poisoning, or harassment by calling 9-1-1.